paul-hammant/tbd/content/game-changers/index.md

 What is a reality
 in 2017 is that the high bar is every commit, **every branch**, with that speculative merge, and elastically scaled so that the notification is within seconds of pushing the commit to the shared VCS.
-Back in 2001 (CruiseControl) we were batching commits, we would wait a little while to allow checkins to finish (particularly for the non atomic CVS), and humans would have to pick apart who actually broke the build.
+Back in 2001 (CruiseControl) we were batching commits, we would wait a little while to allow checkins to finish (particularly for the non-atomic CVS), and humans would have to pick apart who actually broke the build.

-Surely non Trunk Based Development teams would turn on CI for every branch and soon after plan their migration to Trunk Based Development.
+Surely non-Trunk Based Development teams would turn on CI for every branch and soon after plan their migration to Trunk Based Development.

 ## Google sharing their Monorepo Trunk (2016)